-Before hot plugging your Wizard extender modules (or afterwards using only keyboard control), access the Windows Control Panel and select either the Mouse option (on Windows NT, 2000 and XP) or the System option (on Windows 95, 98, ME).
+Before hot plugging the modules (or afterwards using only keyboard control), access the Windows Control Panel and select either the Mouse option (on Windows NT, 2000 and XP) or the System option (on Windows 95, 98, ME).
 Look for the name of the driver, which will usually include the words PS/2 or Intellimouse.